 If your eyes have significant astigmatism, then it is unlikely that you can achieve clear distance vision without eyeglasses from routine cataract surgery alone.
 To achieve this goal, you will need treatment of your astigmatism along with your surgery.
-This is accomplished by implanting a special, astigmatism correcting lens instead of a standard lens at the time of your surgery.
-Cataract surgeons refer to astigmatism correcting lenses as "toric lenses".
-Currently, our toric lens of choice is the Acrysof Toric by Alcon.
+This is accomplished by implanting a special, astigmatism correcting lens during your procedure.
+Cataract surgeons refer to these special lenses as "toric lenses".
+Currently, our toric lens of choice is the AMO Tecnis Toric lens.

 Most of the time, a toric lens is all that is necessary to provide clear distance vision.
 However, if your distance vision is still not clear enough after placement of a toric lens, and your eyes remain otherwise healthy, then a laser vision correction procedure such as PRK or LASIK can often provide the necessary improvement.